 Basalt pavers are rectilinear brick-like forms made from igneous volcanic rock.
 It is a hard and resilient material that requires little maintenance and offers an array of design options.
 Although expensive to install, this gray-black stone will last the lifetime of your home.

 Grass driveways are made up of grass and various geometric grids in materials that will support vehicles.
 The intent behind grass driveways is to prevent water run-off and aid in drainage.
 Due to their permeability, it’s also a great solution for preventing the accumulation of ice.
-These environmentally friendly driveways are relatively inexpensive and give a big boost to curb appeal.
+The eco-friendly driveways are relatively inexpensive and give a big boost to curb appeal.

 Brick is a beautiful and traditional driveway material that greatly positively impacts curb appeal.
 It is available in rich, earth-tone colors and can be installed in various patterns and designs.
-Brick is an expensive option to purchase and install, but with little maintenance costs and extremely long life, it is cost-effective in the long run.
+Brick is an expensive option to purchase and install, but with low maintenance costs and durability, it’s cost-effective in the long run.

 Available in French, English, Spanish, and hybrid varieties, lavender is a fragrant plant with silver-green leaves and lush, purple flowers.
 It grows anywhere from eighteen to thirty-six inches tall and spreads naturally through the garden.
 Lavender is a beautiful way to add height, texture, and color to the border around a circular driveway.